 The Fraud Enforcement and Recovery Act of 2009 Public Law 111-21), or FERA, contains the first significant expansions to the federal civil False Claims Act affecting hospitals and health care providers that receive funds from the federal government directly or as part of downstream payment in a federal program.
-The definition of a "claim" in the False Claims Act now includes requests for funds to a contractor, grantee, or other recipient.
+The definition of a "claim" in the False Claims Act now includes requests for funds to a contractor, grantee of other recipient.
 The claim is no longer just to the government but also to anyone that receives funds from the government that is expected to be "spent or used on the Government's behalf or to advance a Government program or interest."
-A person is now liable if she/he knowingly makes, uses, or causes to be made or used a false record or statement material to an obligation to pay or transmit money or property to the Government or knowingly conceals or knowingly and improperly avoids or decreases an obligation to pay or transmit money or property to the government or conspires with others to commit such acts.
+A person is now liable if she/he knowingly makes, uses, or causes to be made or used a false record or statement material to an obligation to pay or transmit money or property to the Government or knowingly conceals or knowingly and improperly avoids or decreases an obligation to pay or transmit money.